jsteenkamp/orbital-site/pages/quote/quotes-wisdom-learning.md

+The hacker culture and its successes pose by example some fundamental questions about human motivation, the organization of work, the future of professionalism, and the shape of the firm. - *Eric Raymond*

+Great products come from changing the focus.
+From productivity to impact.
+From predicatability to experimentation.
+From efficiency to decentralization.
+From product to problem. - *Mary Poppendieck*

 Do the simple thing first - *Instagram*

+A good strategy is a set of actions that is credible, coherent and focused on overcoming the biggest hurdle(s) in achieving a particular objective. - *Richard Rumelt*

+Working hard is great, but don’t confuse motion for progress. - *Julie Zuho (@joulee)*

 Understand and make clear the project goals, constraints, and assumptions.

+Because as soon as you make it about hours, their job becomes less about code and more about hours. - *Zach Holman*

 Do the riskiest tasks first, don't give yourself the illusion of progress by focusing on what's easiest first.

+If I stay for another year, what am I going to learn and what will be different? - *@kevingoldsmith*

+Today's office is a wasteland.
+It saps vitality, blocks talent, and frustrates accomplishment.
+It is the daily scene of unfulfilled intentions and failed effort. - *Robert Propst (Herman Miller)*

 More effective than defining specific goals is outlining measurable milestones to achieve them.
 Aim to deliver new value at each milestone.